No-Knead Pumpkin Harvest Bread made with pumpkin pureé and filled with dried cranberries, golden raisins, pumpkin seeds, and sunflower seeds.

 No-knead bread is so wonderful because with very little effort anyone can become an artisan baker.
-This pumpkin-shaped bread with a cinnamon stick stem is loaded with dried fruit, pumpkin seeds, and sunflower seeds.
-You’re going to want to make it over and over again.
-And you CAN because it’s so simple!
+This pumpkin-shaped harvest bread recipe with a cinnamon stick stem is loaded with dried fruit, pumpkin seeds, and sunflower seeds.

 - In a large bowl blend flour, salt, and yeast.